Generic selectors

 Because Matthew 5:34 is so universally misunderstood, ‘doctrines’ against swearing in a court of law have been around for decades.
 A typical question posed to every witness in a court of law is, “Do you swear or affirm to tell the whole truth and nothing but the truth, so help you God?”
 What is the purpose for this question?
 It is used to instill a sense of moral responsibility and fear of being penalized for perjury when providing testimony as a witness.
 It is intended to exact a solemn promise from a person to tell the truth.
 Sadly, these words are meaningless to many people, especially criminals.

-“In law, an affirmation is a solemn declaration allowed to those who conscientiously object to taking an oath.
+In law, an affirmation is a solemn declaration allowed to those who conscientiously object to taking an oath.
 An affirmation has exactly the same legal effect as an oath but is usually taken to avoid the religious implications of an oath; it is thus legally binding but not considered a religious oath.
 Some religious adherents hold beliefs that allow them to make legally binding promises but forbid them to swear an oath before a deity.”
 (Emphasis added.)

-MATTHEW 12:36 But I say unto you, That every idle word that men shall speak, they shall give account thereof in the day of judgment.
+MATTHEW 12:36 “But I [Jesus Christ] say to you that for every idle word men may speak, they will give account of it in the day of judgment.

 God even judges “idle” words so He absolutely requires both an affirmation and oath to be fulfilled.
 They are solemn promises witnessed by and under the jurisdiction of God even if they are not sworn by His name.
 So, there is no difference in the eyes of God because every unfulfilled promise is a lie.
-Anyone who believes that an affirmation is not attributable to God does not understand that God has jurisdiction over every oath and the Law of God spells out the punishment for all intentionally lie:
+Anyone who believes that an affirmation is not attributable to God does not understand that God has jurisdiction over every oath and the Law of God spells out the punishment for all intentional lies:

 Essentially, the legal system has falsely claimed that an affirmation is a ‘lesser’ promise than swearing an oath because it does not include God.
 In truth, every affirmation is a solemn promise, which is always witnessed by God.
-This is the same deceitful reasonings of the scribes and Pharisees who taught that false oaths were allowed if they were not sworn by the name of God.
-They were hypocrites who wanted to avoid accountability so they can further their own dishonest ways and escape the consequences.
+This is similar to the deceitful reasonings of the scribes and Pharisees who taught that false oaths were allowed if they were not sworn by the name of God.
+They were hypocrites who wanted to avoid accountability so they could further their own dishonest ways and escape the consequences.

 So, does it matter whether a person affirms or swears to tell the truth in a court of law?
 No!
 They are both solemn promises and witnessed by and under the jurisdiction of God.
-Whether someone says they “promise,” “affirm,” or “swear”, it is only sin when they are broken.
+Whether someone says they ‘promise,’ ‘affirm,’ or ‘swear’, it is only sin when they are broken.

 SUMMARY: An affirmation and swearing are both formal pledges or declarations of an oath.
 All oaths are witnessed by and fall under the jurisdiction of God by statute.
-There is no difference between saying “affirm” or “swear” when it comes to making an oath.
+There is no difference between saying ‘affirm’ or ‘swear’ when it comes to making an oath.
 Furthermore, the Bible is absolutely clear that the swearing of oaths is both acceptable and allowable as long as they are fulfilled.

 But what if the question does not invoke God?
 Does it matter when liberal judges in some courtrooms drop the last part of the oath, “so help you God”?
 The question then becomes, “Do you swear or affirm to tell the whole truth and nothing but the truth?”
 Does it make any difference if the oath is made without naming God?
 Again, no—an oath is a solemn promise that is witnessed by and falls under the jurisdiction of God.
-Broken oaths bring God’s judgment regardless of whether they are “affirmed” or “sworn”.
+Broken oaths bring God’s judgment regardless of whether they are affirmed or sworn.

 Witnesses

 A witness is someone who swears an oath to provide testimony of an event or matter.
 The oath is a solemn promise to testify truthfully.
-To ensure the verity of a witness, God established Ninth Commandment:
+To ensure the verity of a witness, God established the Ninth Commandment:

 Witnesses should consider the Ninth Commandment when they testify because they are required by God to tell the truth.
-Does this change whether a person “affirms” or “swears”?
+Does this change whether a person affirms or swears?
 No, what matters is that they do tell the truth because all testimony falls under the judgment of God.

 Courtroom Juries, Witnesses, & Evidence

-Everyone who votes or drives a vehicle likely has their name on a list people eligible to be called to serve on a jury.
-Everyone who sits on a panel of jurors is required to affirm or swear an oath, which could be similar to the following federal juror’s oath[18]:
+Everyone who sits on a panel of jurors is required to affirm or swear an oath, which could be similar to the following federal juror’s oath[23]:

 “Do you and each of you solemnly swear that you will well and truly try and a true deliverance make between the United States and [name], the defendant at the bar, and a true verdict render according to the evidence, so help you God?”

 Other times, a judge might direct jurors to base their verdict upon certain facts and not others or they limit the jury to considering very narrowly defined laws or statutes.
 Because all man-made criminal and civil law is strictly interpreted according to the letter of the law, the verdict can be affected by a poorly written statute.
-For example, some laws only apply to public or private property so someone who commits a violation on one cannot be punished for doing the same thing elsewhere.
+For example, some laws only apply to public or private property so someone who commits a violation on one cannot be punished for doing the same thing on the other.

 Then there is a serious question of whether or not witnesses provide truthful testimony.
 Given the unabashed and rampant lying these days, how is it possible to determine whether or not a witness is lying?
 Or, what happens when the testimony of witnesses is conflicting?

-DEUTERONOMY 19:15 One witness shall not rise up against a man for any iniquity, or for any sin, in any sin that he sinneth: at the mouth of two witnesses, or at the mouth of three witnesses, shall the matter be established.
+DEUTERONOMY 19:15 “One witness shall not rise against a man concerning any iniquity or any sin that he commits; by the mouth of two or three witnesses the matter shall be established.

 The Law of God requires two or more witnesses whose testimony agrees in order to establish a matter.
 No one is to be convicted with fewer than two witnesses who corroborate each other no matter how believable one of them might be.

-DEUTERONOMY 4:26 I [God] call heaven and earth to witness [testify] against you this day, that ye shall soon utterly perish from off the land whereunto ye go over Jordan to possess it; ye shall not prolong your days upon it, but shall utterly be destroyed.
+DEUTERONOMY 4:26 “I [Moses] call heaven and earth to witness [testify] against you this day, that you will soon utterly perish from the land which you cross over the Jordan to possess; you will not prolong your days in it, but will be utterly destroyed.

 Obviously, the earth is not a living being so how can it testify?
 Because it is physical evidence of the sins of the ancient Israelites!
 So, in addition to human witnesses, physical evidence can also be a ‘witness’.
-If there is only one witness whose testimony is corroborated by hard physical evidence, together they fulfill the Law of God regarding two or more witnesses.
-The same is true if there are multiple pieces of evidence; then the testimony of a living witness is not required.
+If there is only one human witness whose testimony is corroborated by hard physical evidence, together they fulfill the Law of God regarding two or more witnesses.
+The same is true if there are multiple pieces of physical evidence; then the testimony of a living witness is not required.

 In civil suits, jurors are sometimes asked to establish monetary settlements for medical costs, damages, work compensation, and even punitive awards.
-Usually these amounts are initially requested by the attorneys for the plaintiff but they are usually excessive.
-Aside from receipts for medical care, damages, or lost work, it is a hard task to determine punitive awards.
+Usually these amounts are initially requested by the attorneys for the plaintiff but they can be excessive.
+Aside from receipts for medical care, damages, or lost work, it is difficult to determine punitive awards.
 However, once again the Law of God provides guidance.
 For example, Exodus 22:1 requires a thief to repay five oxen for each ox and four sheep for each sheep that was stolen.
 Even though it pertains to oxen and sheep, it establishes a principle of compensation and punitive awards.
-There are too many statutes in the Law of God to cover in detail so it is left to the reader to learn, know, and understand the Law of God[19].

 CONCLUSION